 In early 1932, the Police Department recruited its original citizen volunteers as merchants walked nightly patrols for the beat officers.
 Throughout the 1930s, vagrancy and hobos impacted the police calls for service.
 Police from all over California looked upon Colton, the Hub City, as an important point to observe the transient flow for wanted suspects.
 By 1940, the police department installed radios in all their police cars and the station.
 The frequency was shared by neighboring cities and this remained a constant through the early 1970s.
 Complaints of speeding vehicles, curfew violations, panhandling, and burglaries have dominated police calls for 100 years.

 Colton’s Police Department is staffed with 51 sworn officers and 32 non-sworn employees.
-Economic conditions have forced the department to run with fewer resources than ideal, but through efforts with other police agencies and other alternatives for funding, Chief Mark Owens continues to look for ways to meet the needs of the City of Colton.
+Economic conditions have forced the department to run with fewer resources than ideal, but through efforts with other police agencies and other alternatives for funding, the Chief of Police continues to look for ways to meet the needs of the City of Colton.